-Inform Consult Involve Collaborate Empower Street Lighting changes/ Cameras Events < size and audience filter> Implementation of previously consulted projects, ie SDF Black enot Traffic calming measures Playgrounds Bicycle Network Strategic plans e-permits black spot riaygiounus Strategic plans Change of use of community facility - eg. sporting club using park/club depending on level Change to parking restrictions Masterplan for park Social issues eg. homelessness < Incremental changes Any major new proposal / project impacting City.
+Inform Consult Involve Collaborate Empower Street Lighting changes/ Cameras Events < size and audience filter> Implementation of previously consulted projects, ie SDI e-permits Black spot Traffic calming measures Playgrounds Bicycle Network Strategic plans Change of use of community facility - eg. sporting club using park/club Asset maintenance changes < - depending on level < Incremental changes ······ Any major new proposal / project impacting City.
 Note: There is recognition that a major project would ultimately have many phases to it and therefore is likely to start with a major engagement activity and over time involve a series of lesser engagements as different elements of the project, with differing impacts on the community are enacted.
-This is essentially key take out from the community feedback, that any Community Engagement Strategy needs to be flexible enough to address this B. d. reality. < Roadworks, resurfacing, kerbs, design Changing Customer Service arrangements Sport Indigenous considerations Budget / Major Spending Arts & Culture Heritage
+This is essentially key take out from the community feedback, that any Community Engagement Strategy needs to be flexible enough to address this reality. < Roadworks, resurfacing, kerbs, design Changing Customer Service arrangements Sport Indigenous considerations Budget / Major Spending Arts & Culture Heritage